RezaNurRochmat13/Ijah-Inventory-System/README.md

 ## Deployment

 List all required steps to deploy this app/service in server, like environment variables, server requirements, amount of compute resources (CPU, RAM), and dependency services that will communicate with this app/service.

+- Running Application Using Docker
+- Running Application in Debugging Mode

 ## API Reference